Vinayaka2k/incident-copilot/readme.md

 # IncidentCopilot

-**AI-powered incident triage agent built entirely on AWS Bedrock and OpenSearch — helps engineers debug production incidents using runbooks, postmortems, and hybrid retrieval.**
+**AI-powered incident triage agent built entirely on AWS Bedrock and OpenSearch — automatically analyzes PagerDuty incidents using runbooks, postmortems, and hybrid retrieval.**

 Production incidents are stressful and time-critical.
-Engineers often waste valuable minutes searching through runbooks, past incident reports, Slack threads, and documentation to determine the next debugging step.
+Engineers often waste valuable minutes searching through runbooks, past incident reports, PagerDuty alerts, Slack threads, and documentation to determine the next debugging step.

-**IncidentCopilot** is an agentic system that automatically analyzes incident descriptions, retrieves relevant operational knowledge, and generates a structured triage plan grounded in real runbooks and past incidents.
+**IncidentCopilot** is an agentic system that automatically consumes incident alerts from PagerDuty webhooks, retrieves relevant operational knowledge, and generates a structured triage plan grounded in real runbooks and past incidents.

 The goal is simple: **reduce time-to-context during incidents.**